Why Python is the Ideal Choice for Final Year Projects?

 1. Handwritten Character Recognition

-This project involves training a machine learning model to recognise and classify handwritten characters (letters and digits) from images.
-It uses deep learning to distinguish different handwriting styles.
+This project will involve training a machine learning model to detect and classify handwritten characters (letters and digits) in image format.
+This will be done through deep learning in order to classify various styles of handwriting.

 Key Features

-- Train a neural network (e.g., CNN) for character recognition.
+- Train a neural network (for e.g., CNN) to classify characters.

 - Predict handwritten characters from input images.